xor9237/brazil_ecommerce/README.md

 order_review_merged['shipping_ratio'] = order_review_merged['freight_value']/order_review_merged['total_paid']
 ```

-- Does the shipping cost ration affect the review score?
+1. Does the shipping cost ration affect the review score?

 From the new dataframe, group by 'review_score' and get the mean of 'shipping_ratio'.
 Then, plot it with the bar graph.
 ```
 review_ship_mean = order_review_merged.groupby('review_score').mean().reset_index()
 ```
 ![](images/23.bar_for_review_and_shipping.png)
+--> Bar plot shows that there is no clear difference between the effect of ratio of shipping cost on review scores.
+Therefore, review scores were not affected by the ratio of shipping costs.

 ```